 Title: HSP 020 Control of Contractors Policy

 Author(s): Health & Safety Team

-Date: January 2020
+Date: January 2021

-Review date: January 2021
+Review date: January 2022

 Application: This policy applies equally to all Swindon Borough Council (SBC) employees including agency or casual staff, other stakeholders delivering SBC services, workplaces, work activities and premises.

 Cross - References Definitions For the purpose of this policy, the following definitions apply; CDM Construction (Design & Management) Contractor A Contractor is an employer or self-employed person who has been employed by SBC to provide a construction, maintenance, repair or other service on SBC premises.
 Principal Designer In the case of any construction project where more than one contractor is involved, it is required that a Principal Designer, as defined under the "Construction (Design and Management) Regulations" 2015, is appointed by the Client.
-(SBC) See Appendix 1 Principal Contractor In the case of any construction project with more than one contractor it is required that a Principal Contractor is appointed by the client, as defined under the "Construction (Design and Management) Regulations" 2015 See Appendix 1 Policy construction work a solely to building wo working at or for SE affects the construction structure, or which a tinely employed to undertake a wide range of ctivities on SBC premises.
+(SBC) See Appendix 1 Principal Contractor In the case of any construction project with more than one contractor it is required that a Principal Contractor is appointed by the client, as defined under the "Construction (Design and Management) Regulations" 2015 See Appendix 1 Policy construction work a solely to building wo working at or for SE affects the construction structure, or which a tinely employed to undertake a wide range of activities on SBC premises.
 This policy does not apply orks, but to all works undertaken by contractors BC.
-All work undertaken on SBC premises that stion or fabric of a building or other permanent adds, modifies or removes any services in a building my disturbance to the ground must be managed and Management. knowledge of their out a risk assessme Id be allowed to work on SBC premises without competency to carry out the work and having carried ent.
-A safe system of work and/or method statement d and documented where necessary. and to ensure safe must be followed in the management of contractors working at SBC:- htractors to include: Doc.
+All work undertaken on SBC premises that action or fabric of a building or other permanent adds, modifies or removes any services in a building my disturbance to the ground must be managed and Management. knowledge of their out a risk assessme Id be allowed to work on SBC premises without competency to carry out the work and having carried ent.
+A safe system of work and/or method statement d and documented where necessary.
+The following steps and to ensure safe 1.
+Selection of cor Doc.
 No. Issue N No. Prepared & Approved by Date Page

 Doc.
-No. Issue No. Prepared & Approved by Date Page HSP 020 08 Corporate H&S Team Jan 2020 2
+No. Issue No. Prepared & Approved by Date Page HSP 020 09 Corporate H&S Team Jan 2021 2